frc1675/brownbook/labs/drive.md

 ### Post Lab Questions

-* Did you implement any code to resolve the post-lab question from Lab 4?
+* Did you implement any code to resolve the post-lab question from [You Turn the Wheel](driver-input.md)?
 * Try to drive the robot at half-speed or 3/4 speed straight forward.
 It can be pretty difficult.
 Can you think of a way to make it easier?
 * Can you come up with any other control algorithms using the control sticks?
 Feel free to be creative.